Care Home Software

 What It Costs

 ESRE builds care home systems for a one-off cost.
 No monthly subscription.
 No per-resident fees.
 No price increases.
-You pay once, you own the system, and you run it on your own infrastructure.
+You pay once and you own the system.

 Your Code, Your Control